-Merino is nature’s performance fiber.
+Merino is nature’s performance fibre.
 It actively works in harmony with your body for maximum comfort.

 The last thing you want on a multi-day hike is smelly socks.
-Merino has natural anti-bacterial properties, trapping odor-causing molecules in the core of the fiber, where you can’t smell them.
+Merino has natural anti-bacterial properties, trapping odour-causing molecules in the core of the fibre, where you can’t smell them.

-Naturally absorbent merino fibers draw sweat away from your skin and release it into the atmosphere, so that your feet feel dry mile after mile.
-A merino fiber can absorb up to 35% of its own weight in water before feeling wet.
+Naturally absorbent merino fibres draw sweat away from your skin and release it into the atmosphere, so that your feet feel dry mile after mile.
+A merino fibre can absorb up to 35% of its own weight in water before feeling wet.

 Easy wear, easy-care

 Once you’ve work them, icebreaker socks are easy to wash.
 Simply machine-wash them on a normal, cold cycle with regular powder or liquid detergent.
 Separate light and darks as usual and don’t use softeners because this affects the merino wool’s performance properties.
 And then either hang them on the line to dry, or you can tumble-dry them inside out on a low heat.

 Are merino socks durable?